deinal/seacast/README.md

     <img src="figures/hi_graph.png" width="700">
 </p>

-The code is based on [Neural-LAM](https://github.com/joeloskarsson/neural-lam): a repository of graph-based neural weather prediction models for limited area modeling.
-Specifically, the [`ccai_paper_2023`](https://github.com/joeloskarsson/neural-lam/tree/ccai_paper_2023) branch.
+The code is based on **Neural-LAM**: a repository of graph-based neural weather prediction models for limited area modeling.
+Reference [below](#neural-lam), and up-to-date developments for atmospheric modeling in the [original repo](https://github.com/mllam/neural-lam).

 The repository contains three meshgraphnet variations: